seanwirkus/ischool/README.md

 - **Smart Defaults**: Automatically links to today's or next lecture
 - Notes timestamped for session history
 - File attachments (documents, images, etc.) stored with lecture context
+- **Document Scanner**: Capture paper syllabi or homework as PDFs and link them instantly to the relevant lecture

 ### 📋 **Syllabus Management**
 - Add syllabus items with titles and detailed content